-Register for Second Wind Running Club’s 17-week marathon or half training program by December 15.
+Register for Second Wind Running Club’s 17-week half marathon training program by December 15.
 Includes weekly paced long runs, Second Wind Running Club membership, long-sleeve tech shirt, post-race party, and more.
 Registration will open in the fall.

 Many runners like to run a shorter tune-up race some time in the months leading up to their main race.
 If you are relatively local, check out the Second Wind Running Club race calendar for a list of races in and around Champaign-Urbana.
 If you live far away, check with your local running club or running store.